 ANSWER Men/boys aren't able to stop once they reach a certain point during sex.
+FALSE

-FALSE How to challenge: This myth wrongly implies that men/boys are incapable of controlling suggests that rape is about someone 'losing' control. themselves and Ask group: a man is having sex and someone walks into the room, of would be able to stop?!
+This myth wrongly implies that men/boys are incapable of controlling themselves and suggests that rape is about someone 'losing' control.

+Ask group: a man is having sex and someone walks into the room, do you think he would be able to stop?!
 Definitely!
-Both men and women are able to encounter regardless of the 'stage' they have reached.
-It is insulting say that they are unable to stop and incapable of controlling themse stop a sexual to men/boys to Also important at this point to reiterate what was learned in Lesson of and sex are two very different things and rape is not about sex or re is not about a loss of control, it is very much about being in total con to feel dominant by asserting their power. lationships.
-Rape Rape only happens to certain women/girls because of the way they dress, how much they drink and how they act.
-FALSE How to challenge: This myth wrongly implies that women/girls who are raped 'provoke' or 'ask for it' in some way by what they are wearing, how they are acting and/or that they had been drinking.
+Both men and women are able to stop a sexual encounter regardless of the 'stage' they have reached.
+It is insulting to men/boys to say that they are unable to stop and incapable of controlling themselves.

+Also important at this point to reiterate what was learned in Lesson One, i.e. how rape and sex are two very different things and rape is not about sex or relationships.
+Rape is not about a loss of control, it is very much about being in total control and wanting to feel dominant by asserting their power.

+Rape only happens to certain women/girls because of the way they dress, how much they drink and how they act.
+FALSE --- -------

+This myth wrongly implies that women/girls who are raped 'provoke' or 'ask for it' in some way by what they are wearing, how they are acting and/or that they had been drinking.
 This myth wrongly suggests that women/girls are responsible in some way for being raped.
 This myth also ties in with the myth that men/boys can't control themselves and that rape is about sexual desire.
 These are all excuses for rape.

-The majority of men/boys would not rape a woman/girl regardless of wearing or how she is behaving.
-This myth silences survivors of rap blaming them for what someone else chose to do.
-It is also a myth that is often perpetuated in relation to women and g i.e. policing what women/girls 'should' and 'shouldn't' wear, how girls 'should' and 'shouldn't' behave and is an example of gender double standards that will be explored in future lessons.
+The majority of men/boys would not rape a woman/girl regardless of what she is wearing or how she is behaving.
+This myth silences survivors of rape by wrongly blaming them for what someone else chose to do.

+It is also a myth that is often perpetuated in relation to women and girls specifically, i.e. policing what women/girls 'should' and 'shouldn't' wear, how girls 'should' and 'shouldn't' behave and is an example of gender double standards that will be explored in future lessons.